CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default router bgp address-family ipv4-unicast enable on
+cumulus@switch:~$ nv set vrf default router bgp address-family ipv4-unicast enable on
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast multipaths</h>

-Configures the maximum number of equal-cost BGP paths allowed for IPv4.
+Configures the maximum number of equal-cost BGP paths allowed for IPv4 for the specified VRF.
 The BGP multipath option is on by default and the maximum number of paths is 64 so that the switch can install multiple equal-cost BGP paths to the forwarding table and load balance traffic across multiple links.
 You can change the number of paths allowed, according to your needs.
 1 disables the BGP multipath option.

 ### Command Syntax